ouspg/CompSec/Lab1_Fuzzing/README.md

 ### **Valgrind** - http://valgrind.org/docs/manual/quick-start.html

-If you use the Ubuntu VMWare image to complete the exercise, you should start by installing VMWare Tools to make your life easier using the VM.

 It is estimated, that you are able to do Tasks 1,2 & 3 during the lab session (4 hours).
 Upper grade requires that all previous ones have been done as well.

 Task|Grade/Level|Description|
 ----|:---:|-----------|
 Task 1 | 1 | Mutated test case generation with Radamsa
 Task 2 | 2 | Analyzing a small C-program with AddressSanitizer
-Task 3 | 3 | Setting up AFL fuzzer and analyzing results
-Task 4 | 4 | Creating your own C-program and fuzztesting it
+Task 3 | 3 | Setting up AFL fuzzer and analyzing results, creating your own small C-program and fuzztesting it Task 4 | 4 | WIP / Contribute to a existing open-source project.
+Set up a fuzzing environment and report findings.
-Task 5 | 5 | WIP
+Task 5 | 5 | WIP / Contribute to a existing open-source project.
+Set up a fuzzing environment and report findings.

 ## Task 1:
 #### Step 1.